 The Malaysian guests won’t find difficulty with transportation as the country features various public transportations, taxis, buses, water cruises, metro, etc.

 Tourists in Malaysia should follow certain rules and regulations.

 - Drink and Drive is illegal

-- Preaching anti-Islamic faith is considered as a punishable offence
+- Preaching anti-Islamic faith is considered as a punishable offense

 - Wearing swimwear is banned in the states of ‘Terengganu’ and ‘Kelantan’